Stomach ulcers are open sores that develop when the lining of the stomach has become damaged. Stomach ulcers are also called gastric ulcers.

 Infection with H. pylori

 Infection with H. pylori is the cause in about 8 in 10 cases of stomach ulcer.
-See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more information.
+See the separate leaflet called Helicobacter Pylori for more information.

 Anti-inflammatory medicines - including aspirin